tc39/proposal-decimal/README.md

 #### Unlimited precision decimals (AKA "BigDecimal")

-The data model here consists of unlimited size decimals (no fixed bith-width), understood exactly as mathematical values.
+The "BigDecimal" data model is based on unlimited-size decimals (no fixed bith-width), understood exactly as mathematical values.

 From the champion group’s perspective, both BigDecimal and Decimal128 are both coherent, valid proposals that would meet the needs of the primary use case.
 Just looking at the diversity of semantics in other programming languages, and the lack of practical issues that programmers run into, shows us that there are many workable answers here.